Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 And finally, if we ever had to do type checks on a node, we had to take into account that it could be one of the placeholders or delays anytime, and had to wrap that logic into a delay node to deal with this.

-If you have ever seen [asynchronous JavaScript code](https://www.stoman.me/articles/async-await-promises-callbacks-in-javascript) before async/await, this might look familiar to you.
+If you have ever seen [asynchronous JavaScript code](https://www.stoman.me/articles/async-await-promises-callbacks-in-javascript) before async/await was added, this might look familiar to you.
 This is the exact same problem!
 When we don't know something yet, it would be awesome to suspend the evaluation of the current node, continue binding other nodes, or even evaluate some constraints in the constraint solver.
 I told this to [Kuinox](https://github.com/Kuinox/), who immediately got to work, and not even an hour later presented the prototype: binding tasks, that work exactly like JavaScript async callbacks.

 We started reworking the binding to use async/await with these tasks, binding the syntax tree and immediately constructing a bound tree, skipping the untyped tree entirely.
 The work was quite nerve wracking, as I had no idea if this was gonna work how I imagined it, if we'd hit an impossible edge case we didn't account for and all the work was for nothing.
 After a month of hard work, probably [one of my favorite PRs](https://github.com/Draco-lang/Compiler/pull/344) got merged on the 28th of November.
 It async-ified our binding logic and got rid of:
  * All of the untyped tree